 Femur Fractures Associated with Internal Organ Damage

-One of the questions that many researchers have asked is whether or not someone who suffers a femur fracture also has a higher risk of suffering abdominal trauma as well.
-A study was put together to analyze the patient population at a hospital over a five year period.
-The patients who were studied had all been involved in a motor vehicle accident, which amounted to over 700 patients.
-The accidents were assigned a severity score as a way of quantifying the nature of the accidents in question.
+One of the questions that many researchers have asked is whether or not someone who suffers a femur fracture also has a higher risk of suffering abdominal trauma.
+A study was put together to analyze the patient population at a hospital over a five-year period.
+The studied patients had all been involved in a motor vehicle accident, which amounted to over 700 patients.
+The accidents were assigned a severity score to quantify the nature of the accidents in question.
 The researchers decided to look at a variety of parameters to grade the severity.
 This includes looking at which patients sustained femoral fractures, injuries to their bowel, lung injuries, pelvic fractures, and extremity trauma.
 The researchers hoped to find a link between the incidence of femur fractures in the patient group and the other injuries involved.Femur Fractures are More Severe

-When the researchers went back to analyze these various parameters, they found that about 15 percent of the patients studied had sustained femoral fractures.
-This makes sense because there are a large number of motor vehicle accidents that don’t lead to any bone fractures at all.
+When the researchers analyzed these various parameters, they found that about 15 percent of the patients studied had sustained femoral fractures.
+This makes sense because many motor vehicle accidents don’t lead to any bone fractures at all.
 This amounts to just over 100 patients who had sustained a femur fracture.
-The other 600 patients did not sustain any fractures in their femur.
+The other 600 patients did not sustain any fractures in their femurs.
 The patient population who had suffered a femur fracture had a much higher accident severity score than those who had not suffered a femur fracture.
-In order for someone to break their femur, one of the thickest bones in the body, it requires a tremendous amount of force.
+For someone to break their femur, one of the thickest bones in the body, it requires a tremendous amount of force.
 The severity score lines up with this information as well.A Higher Incidence of Internal Organ Damage

-When the researchers went to quantify the damage to internal organs, the researchers also found that the patients who had suffered a femur fracture had a much higher chance of suffering a number of additional injuries as well.
+When the researchers went to quantify the damage to internal organs, the researchers also found that the patients who had suffered a femur fracture had a much higher chance of suffering several additional injuries.
 There was a statistically significant correlation between femur fractures and bowel injuries, hemopneumothorax (a collapsed lung where the chest cavity fills with blood), pelvic fractures, and damage to other extremities.
-That the researchers calculated these results to be statistically significant means that it is unlikely this correlation was simply due to chance.
+The researchers calculated these results to be statistically significant means that it is unlikely this correlation was simply due to chance.
 These results speak to the severity of the accidents that cause femur fractures and other internal organ damage.What this Means

 Future studies should seek to examine what type of femur fractures are correlated with damage to internal organs to try and narrow down the correlation.
-This information can then be relayed to medical providers who are able to look for these types of injuries, decreasing the chance that they might be missed.
+This information can then be relayed to medical providers who can look for these injuries, decreasing the chance that they might be missed.
 This will improve patient outcomes and quality of life.Sacramento Femur Fracture Injury Lawyer

 :dr [cs 961 bw]